Shredmetal/Ad_Astra_Tactical/README.md

 **3. Screening**
 - Requirement: Two ships forward of ship or ships being screened, max 9" apart
-- Benefit: Forward ships can mask heat signatures of rear ships (i.e. rear ships can vent without being detected thermally) and share targeting data with rear ships
+- Benefit: Forward ships can mask heat signatures of rear ships (i.e. rear ships can radiate without being detected thermally) and share targeting data with rear ships
 - Drawback: Forward ships can be shot at by enemies from beyond even long range of the rear ships

 **4. Dispersed**